slavanga/baseguide/README.md

 ```

 ## Buttons
-Buttons consist of base styles and variations.
-Both can be configured in the settings.
+Buttons consist of base settings as wells as variations.
+Both can be configured in the settings file.
 It’s recommended to use a class for ```$button-selector``` instead of an element selector.
 Buttons often come in multiple forms (e.g. close buttons) where a lot of the base styles would have to be undone.

+The first button variation just adds to the existing base styles and get’s no class output.
+All further variations get their own class output, respecting the ```$meta-class-separator``` setting.
 An advanced button variations config could look like this:

 ```scss